twilson63/sw-cache/README.md

 }
 ```

-With this feature we can declare filters, sorts, transforms using JSON and instruct the cache server to perform the processing, versus having to pull the whole state down the wire and then perform the processing locally.
+With this feature, you can declare filters, sorts, and transformations using JSON and instruct the cache server to perform the processing, rather than pulling the entire state down the wire and performing the processing locally.

-Another example is getting the balance of a specific wallet address, instead of pulling the whole state down and the grabing the balances property and the wallet address from the balance proopery, we can use the path function.
+Another example is getting the balance of a specific wallet address.
+Instead of pulling the whole state and grabbing the `balances` property and the wallet address from the `balances` property, you can use the `path` function.

-> NOTE: adding the "[]" as the first argument lets the path function know that the argument is an array of values.
+> NOTE: Adding `[]` as the first argument lets the `path` function know that the argument is an array of values.

 ```json
 ["path", ["[]", "balances", "7bvXNPRamyiQ9tiq84XnUcOvrNxYIcekMU2Y2cLMkM8"]]
 ```

-If you are familiar with libraries like "ramdajs" or "lodash", the FP-JSON language is modeled after these libraries which include a great set of features for managing object data sets.
+If you are familiar with libraries like "ramdajs" or "lodash", the FP-JSON language is modeled after these libraries and includes a great set of features for managing object datasets.

 #### Example